nkdAgility/NKDAgility.com/site/content/resources/blog/2019/2019-08-22-no-estimates-and-is-it-advisable-for-a-scrum-team-to-adopt-it/index.md

 ---
+title: No Estimates and is it advisable for a Scrum Team to adopt it?
+date: 2019-08-22
+author: MrHinsh
 id: "39684"
-title: "No Estimates and is it advisable for a Scrum Team to adopt it?"
-date: "2019-08-22"
-categories:
-  - "agility"
-  - "measure-and-learn"
-  - "people-and-process"
-tags:
-  - "cycle-time"
-  - "flow"
-  - "product-backlog"
-  - "refinement"
-coverImage: "iStock-847664136-1-1.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "no-estimates-and-is-it-advisable-for-a-scrum-team-to-adopt-it"
+slug: no-estimates-and-is-it-advisable-for-a-scrum-team-to-adopt-it
 aliases:
 - /blog/no-estimates-and-is-it-advisable-for-a-scrum-team-to-adopt-it
+tags:
+- cycle-time
+- flow
+- product-backlog
+- refinement
+categories:
+- agility
+- measure-and-learn
+- people-and-process
+coverImage: iStock-847664136-1-1.jpg

 ---

 As part of the Scrum.org webinar “Ask a Professional Scrum Trainer - Martin Hinshelwood - Answering Your Most Pressing Scrum Questions” I was asked a number of questions.
 Since not only was I on the spot and live, I thought that I should answer each question that was asked again here, as well as those questions I did not get to.